dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

 The application is almost finished, but we could make one more improvement.
 The app moves the shape on the client in response to server messages.
 Instead of setting the position of the shape to the new location given by the server, lets' use the JQuery UI library's `animate` function.
 It can move the shape smoothly between its current and new position.

-1. Update the client's `updateShape` method in the HTML page to look like the highlighted code:
+1. Update the client's `updateShape` method in the *Default.html* file to look like the highlighted code:

     [!code-html[Main](tutorial-high-frequency-realtime-with-signalr/samples/sample6.html?highlight=33-40)]

-1. Select the play button to start the application
+1. Select the play button to start the application.

 1. Copy the page's URL.